-- (c) Notwithstanding the foregoing, your right to receive the payments and benefits set forth in this Section 8 is conditioned on and subject to your execution and non-revocation of the Release.
-In no event shall you or your estate or beneficiaries be entitled to any of the payments or benefits set forth in this Section 8 upon any termination of your employment by reason of your total and permanent disability or your death. - (d) For purposes of this letter: - "Cause" shall mean (i) your commission of a felony, (ii) your commission of a crime involving moral turpitude or your commission of any other act or omission involving dishonesty, disloyalty, breach of fiduciary duty or fraud with respect to the Company or any of its subsidiaries or any of their customers or suppliers, or (iii) your failure to perform the normal and customary duties of your position with the Company as reasonably directed by the Company, provided, that any of the acts or omissions described in the foregoing clauses (i), (ii) or (iii) are not cured to the Company's reasonable satisfaction within thirty (30) days after written notice thereof is given to you; a nd - ii) "Good Reason" shall mean the occurrence of any one or more of the following events without your prior written consent: (i) a material diminution by the Company of your duties and responsibilities hereunder; (ii) a material change in the geographic location at which you must perform services under this letter, provided that in no event will a change to a location within a 35 mile radius of the Company's Sunnyvale corporate headquarters be deemed material for purposes of this clause; or (iii) a material diminution by the Company of your annual base salary, each as in effect on the date hereof or as the same may be increased from time to time; provided, however, that a termination of your employment by you shall only constitute a termination for "Good Reason" hereunder if (a) you provide receipt of such written notice, and (c) the Separation Date occurs no later than seventy-five (75) days after the initial occurrence of the event constituting Good Reason.
+- (c) Notwithstanding the foregoing, your right to receive the payments and benefits set forth in this Section 7 is conditioned on and subject to your execution and non-revocation of the Release.
+In no event shall you or your estate or beneficiaries be entitled to any of the payments or benefits set forth in this Section 7 upon any termination of your employment by reason of your total and permanent disability or your death. - (d) For purposes of this letter: - i) "Cause" shall mean (i) your commission of a felony, (ii) your commission of a crime involving moral turpitude or your commission of any other material act or material omission involving dishonesty, disloyalty, breach of fiduciary duty or fraud with respect to the Company or any of its subsidiaries or any of their customers or suppliers, (iii) the violation of Accuray's written Code of Conduct and Ethics that was provided to you, as determined in the Company's reasonable sole discretion, (iv) the violation of the Foreign Corrupt Practices Act (the "FCPA"), (v) your material failure to perform the normal and customary duties of your position with the Company as reasonably directed by the Company, provided, that any of the acts or omissions described in the foregoing clauses are not cured to the Company's reasonable satisfaction within thirty (30) days after written notice thereof is given to you; and - ii) "Good Reason" shall mean the occurrence of any one or more of the following events without your prior written consent: (i) a material diminution by the Company of your duties and responsibilities hereunder; (ii) a material change in the geographic location at which you must perform services under this letter, provided that in no event will a change to a location within a 35 mile radius of the Company's Sunnyvale corporate headquarters be deemed material for purposes of this clause; or (iii) a material diminution by the Company of your annual base salary, each as in effect on the date hereof or as the same may be increased from time to time; provided, however, that a termination of your employment by you shall only constitute a termination for "Good Reason" hereunder if (a) you provide the Company with written notice setting forth the specific facts or circumstances constituting Good Reason within thirty (30) days after date you become aware of the existence of such facts or circumstances, (b) the Company has failed to cure such facts or circumstances within thirty (30) days after receipt of such